longevityframework/longevity/manual/subdomain/roots.md

 {% gist sullivan-/6a68ac5f6f6331274e21 %}

-All we need to do now is to slap our `Subdomain` into a `LongevityContext`, and we are ready to start persisting users, as we will see in a later chapter.
+All we need to do now is to [slap our `Subdomain` into a `LongevityContext`](../context), and we are ready to start persisting users, as we will see in a later chapter.

-TODO: link to chapter on building LongevityContext

 <div class="blue-side-bar">